IWC Portuguese VS Panerai Luminor

 - The Portuguese and Portugieser is a large collection with many different style options

-- Many people prefer an Automatic / Self winding movement over a manual wind movement.
+- Many people prefer an Automatic / Self-winding movement over a manual wind one.

 - Water Resistance

-- The Portuguese Automatic Chronograph can only withstant about 10% of the underwater pressure as a Panerai Luminor 8 Days
+- The Portuguese Automatic Chronograph can only withstand about 10% of the underwater pressure as a Panerai Luminor 8 Days

 - Power Reserve